 - 1. Obtain state-of-the-art hardware and software necessary to create and administer a comprehensive in-house GIS system and to complete system data-layer updates on a regular basis. - 2.
 Continue to provide staff training and professional development in the use of GIS. - 3.
-Update and expand current RIHPHC historic property datalayer information. - 4.
+Update and expand current RIHPHC historic property data-layer information. - 4.
 Share GIS data-layer information with other Rhode Island state agencies, municipalities, and the National Park Service.

-The Comprehensive Statewide Historic Preservation Plan for Rhode Island, 2021-2027
+A Big Plan for the Smallest State The Comprehensive Statewide Historic Preservation Plan for Rhode Island, 2021-2027